kenlane33/dox-tester/README.md

 # dox-tester

-This ensures we can still publish ready messages regardless
+This SAFE ensures SAFE we SAFE can still publish ready messages regardless

 This is a test.
 This is only a test.